Infersync vs Monday: engineering-specific autopilot or general project management?

 | Custom workflow / board layout designer | Sensible defaults, light customisation | |

-| Engineering cost + capacity | ||
+| Engineering cost + availability | ||

 | Time tracking native (clock in/out, breaks, work-item timer) | Via Monday Workforms / paid add-on | |

-| Leave management with availability gating | Via separate board, no automatic capacity write-back | |
+| Leave management with availability gating | Via separate board, no automatic availability write-back | |

-| Budget gates on task assignment | ||
+| Over-budget candidates auto-excluded from assignment | ||

 | AI | ||